wdvorkin/academic-kickstart/content/publication/BMSS_Trump_2019/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted"
+publication: "r&r at ***Journal of Money, Credit and Banking***"
 publication_short: ""

 abstract: How much credit does Donald Trump deserve for the macroeconomic performance of the US economy?
-Growth and job creation have been robust during the first 2.5 years since he took office, but this does not prove that Trump made a difference.
-In this note we develop a counterfactual scenario for how the US economy would have evolved without Trump—-we let a matching algorithm determine which combination of other economies best resembles the pre-election path of the US economy.
-We then compare the post-election performance of the US economy to this synthetic “doppelganger”.
-For now there is little evidence for a Trump effect.
+Growth and job creation have been robust during the first 2.5 years of his presidential term, but this does not prove that Trump made a difference.
+In this note we develop a counterfactual scenario for how the US economy would have evolved without Trump--we let a matching algorithm determine which combination of other economies best resembles the pre-election path of the US economy.
+We then compare the post-election performance of the US economy to this synthetic "doppelganger".
+There is little evidence for a Trump effect.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "revised & resubmitted to ***Journal of Money, Credit and Banking***"

 tags: []
 categories: []